peholmst-sandbox/walking-vaadin-skeleton/README.md

 - Example service that can be called from both Flow and Hilla
 - Example view with both Flow and Hilla implementations
 - Example integration test for the service
-- Example integration test for the Flow view
 - Code formatter for the Maven project
+- ArchUnit tests for the architecture
 - No native image build
     - There will be a meat-on-the-bones-guide explaining how to build a native image
 - No security